OlsonTyler0/388-code/README.md

 This Flask application provides functionality for YouTube privacy analysis and JSON data management using Google Cloud Services.

+## The layout of this code

+- src/routes
+    Contains the routes for all the different parts of the website
+- src/templates
+    Contains all the templates aka html files
+- src/utils
+    Contains the utilities for the system.

 ## Setup

 1. Create a virtual environment and activate it: